Baldur's Gate: Original series

-The first game in the series was Baldur's Gate and introduces the player character as a powerless orphan raised in the monastery of Candlekeep, south of Baldur's Gate and north of the kingdom of Amn.
-The main character searches for the killer of their foster father Gorion, and becomes involved with the region's iron crisis which causes metal to crumble, while battling to stay alive.
+The first game in the series was Baldur's Gate and introduces the player character as an orphan who has been raised by the sage Gorion in the fortified library-monastery of Candlekeep, south of Baldur's Gate and north of the kingdom of Amn.
+After an urgent departure from Candlekeep and a violent separation from their foster father, the protagonist searches for Gorion's allies and becomes involved with solving the region's iron crisis which has been mysteriously causing all metal to crumble, while avoiding or battling increasingly powerful enemies who have been tasked with taking their life.
 An expansion pack for Baldur's Gate called Tales of the Sword Coast did not add to the primary storyline, but presented the protagonist with more areas to explore along the Sword Coast, more powerful enemies, more spells, and better equipment.
 It also allows the player character to reach higher levels of experience, made some general changes to gameplay, and altered the original game's final battle.

 The sequel to Baldur's Gate was Baldur's Gate II: Shadows of Amn.
 The main character is captured by Jon Irenicus and must escape into the city of Athkatla, the capital of Amn.
 Here the protagonist faces several different ways to figure out the reason behind the capture, as they journey through the region of Amn and the Underdark.
 The game presents a number of innovations over the first Baldur's Gate game, including further specialization of character classes, better graphics, and higher power levels.
 It also allowed more interaction with the game's joinable NPCs, including friendships, romances, and your own party members' interactions with one another.
 Throne of Bhaal is an expansion pack for Baldur's Gate II: Shadows of Amn, and includes both an expansion of the original game, such as new areas to explore, and a conclusion to the Bhaalspawn story arc started in the first Baldur's Gate game.

-The third main title, Baldur's Gate III, will be developed by Larian Studios in partnership with Wizards of the Coast, which holds the license for the Dungeons & Dragons IP.
-It is expected to be released in August 2023 for Windows PC.
+The third main title, Baldur's Gate 3, was developed by Larian Studios in partnership with Wizards of the Coast, which holds the license for the Dungeons & Dragons IP.
+It was released in 2023 for Windows PC, Mac OS, PS5, Xbox Series X/S.